In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 If you already pay for QuickBooks Self-Employed every month you can file self-employed taxes online with TurboTax Self-Employed for free.
 Yep, the QuickBooks Self-Employed Tax Bundle comes with the ability to pay estimated taxes as well as one federal return and one state return tax filing.

-It might be worth it to pay $144 a year for the QuickBooks Self-Employed Tax Bundle versus paying $154.98 for a one-time tax filing with TurboTax Self-Employed only.
+It might be worth it to pay $12/mo for the first 6 months and then $17/mo afterwards, for the QuickBooks Self-Employed Tax Bundle.
+Otherwise you’ll have to pay $155 for a one-time tax filing with TurboTax Self-Employed only.

-Want to save $11 a year and get free federal + state tax filing by bundling QuickBooks Self-Employed and TurboTax Self-Employed?
+Want to bundle savings and get free federal + state tax filing with QuickBooks Self-Employed and TurboTax Self-Employed?
 Click here to get started.

 Should freelancers use TurboTax Self-Employed?